canonical/sphinx-docs-starter-pack/docs/contribute/test-ulwazi-theme.md

 ### Update the extensions

-In the list of extensions, replace canonical-sphinx with Ulwazi, and its dependencies:
+In the list of extensions, replace `canonical-sphinx` with Ulwazi and its dependencies:

 ```{code-block} diff
 :caption: extensions in conf\.py